StudentCWZ/NoteBook/MySQL/MySQL 入门/第五讲 MySQL 课堂练习.md

 7 rows in set (0.00 sec)

 -- 第三种
-mysql> select student_id,degree from score where degree between 70 and 90;
+mysql> select student_id, degree from score where degree between 70 and 90;
 +------------+--------+
 | student_id | degree |
 +------------+--------+